To Do in MAY: Time to Dig In!

 Finally the month of May is upon us and the gardening season is in full swing.
 You could work in the garden from sunup to sundown all month long and still not get everything done that you wanted to.
 So here’s a list to help you prioritize.

 Get out there and plant something.
 This is an ideal month to start a vegetable or flower garden project.
 We have a long, forgiving growing season, so it’s not too late.
 Select easy-to-grow plants that love hot weather.
-Consider planting a cherry tomato in a big pot, or sowing some zinnias in a strip of sunny soil.

 Turn spring compost piles.
 Keep adding green material (spent pansies, finished mustard greens, etc.) to the compost heap.